swanchain/go-computing-provider/README.md

 ```
 ---
 ## [**OPTIONAL**] Install AI Inference Dependency
-It is necessary for Computing Provider to deploy the  AI inference endpoint.
+It is necessary for the Computing Provider to deploy the AI inference endpoint.
 But if you do not want to support the feature, you can skip it.
 ```bash
 export CP_PATH=<YOUR_CP_PATH>
 ./install.sh